Alper Kucukural, PhD

 • Published in Nature (2022), Nature Communications (2026), Cell Stem Cell, and others; senior-author on DolphinNext (BMC Genomics 2020).

-• Built and released open-source platforms — DolphinNext, DEBrowser, GUIDEseq, scRNA-Seq browser — that became institutional infrastructure.
+• Built and released open-source platforms (DolphinNext, DEBrowser, GUIDEseq, scRNA-Seq browser) that became institutional infrastructure.

-3. Feb 2015 — 2020
+3. Feb 2015 to 2020

 Assistant Professor & Bioinformatics Core Lead